-- A countertop of a durable, vandal-resistant, easily cleaned material - The counter must be height adjustable - A shelf on the public side of the desk top, at least 4" deep, for customers to place belongings while they transact business. - Toe space at the foot of the desk, at least 4" deep, to accommodate comfortable standing room for customers while they face the desk. - Concealed wire management for all equipment placed on the desk counter or within the desk. - Shields at the rear of each computer workstation and cash register to conceal exposed wiring (unless cash drawers are utilized instead). - Box, file, and pencil drawers, pigeonholes, knee spaces and other features at each staffing point, to be decided during the design phase of the project in collaboration with staff. - Floor cushioning on the staff side of the desk, level with the surrounding floor. - Counter depth of approximately 24" to accommodate computer terminals, keyboards and peripheral equipment with an allowance so staff can achieve an ergonomic position at each service point. - Storage space behind the counter and to the side of each staff knee space to house computer equipment. - Computer monitor swivel bases at computer workstation.
+- Counter tops of a durable, vandal-resistant, easily cleaned material - A shelf on the public side of the desk top, at least 4" deep, for customers to place belongings while they transact business. - Toe space at the foot of the desk, at least 4" deep, to accommodate comfortable standing room for customers while they face the desk.

+- Concealed wire management for all equipment placed on the desk counter or within the desk. - Shields at the rear of each computer workstation and cash register to conceal exposed wiring. - Box, file, and pencil drawers, pigeonholes, knee spaces and other features at each staffing point, to be decided during the design phase of the project in collaboration with staff. - Floor cushioning on the staff side of the desk, level with the surrounding floor. - Counter depth of approximately 24" to accommodate computer terminals, keyboards and peripheral equipment with an allowance so staff can achieve an ergonomic position at each service point. - Storage space behind the counter and to the side of each staff knee space to house computer equipment. - Computer monitor swivel bases at computer workstation.